Min. time required: 1:00

 2. the eastern part between Lausanne and Villeneuve, with higher mountains

-Boat prices, tickets and reservations Copy link to clipboard
+➤ Boat prices, tickets, reservations, and 1st vs 2nd class Copy link to clipboard

-Instead of normal tickets, you can buy a 'daily pass' to cross the entire lake as much as you want for CHF 90.
+Instead of normal tickets, you can buy a day card to cross the entire lake as much as you want.
+However, a Saver Day Pass includes free Lake Geneva cruises too, and can be much cheaper if you get it well in advance.

 Where to get your tickets